agnosto/archive-player/README.md

 - Automatically pairs videos with their chat logs and contact sheet thumbnails
 - Displays stream information including model name, date, and duration
 - Allows filtering and searching by model name or filename
+- Clip creation tool to extract segments (up to 5 minutes) from videos (requires FFmpeg)
 - Preserves all Archive Player features like theater mode and chat display options

 ## Development

+### Requirements

+- [FFmpeg](https://ffmpeg.org/download.html) is required for the clip creation feature

 ### Chat Format